BugenZhao/flashroute.rs/README.md

 - `grain` option and hashmap-based data structure allows richer probing patterns.
 - Produce human-readable results and even [visualization](res/fr_huge.png) of network topology.

+## Dependencies
+The graphviz package is required to produce PNG files, otherwise you'll only have a .dot file, that you'll need to convert to an SVG.

 ## Usage
 *flashroute.rs* requires Rust stable toolchain (>= 1.48.0).
 - Probe random hosts selected from each /30 (provided by `grain`) subnet of `202.120.0.0`, NIC specification is optional